series of multi-purpose time locks around 1930 each performing a unique

 Model Double C,

-Delayed Combination, c.1950.
+indicate the time frame when this lock was made.
 One in a series of multi-purpose time locks

 produced by the Mosler company.
 This lock is designed to allow the user to

 disable the time locks; preventing anyone with the primary combination from

 opening the safe and thus keeping the safe permanently closed until a